Figma

 Competitor Analysis

-The final step in shaping the simulator’s direction involved evaluating existing digital shooting simulators on the market.
+The final step was evaluating digital shooting simulators on the market.
+This emerging field is split between:

 VirTra Smokeless Range Gun Fighter Pro Marksman Marksman